Become a humanitarian aid worker abroad

 Promoting gender equality, diversity and non-discrimination, taking persons with disability into account and involving them, as well as comprehensively understanding vulnerabilities and taking them into account, are key themes in all operations.
 Knowledge of these themes is beneficial to all professionals.

-Depending on the profession, the requirement is a degree from a university, university of applied sciences, or another professional degree (instrument technicians), and a minimum of three years of post-graduate work experience suitable for international Red Cross and Red Crescent humanitarian work.
+Depending on the profession, the requirement is a degree from a university, university of applied sciences, or another professional degree (e.g. instrument technicians), and a minimum of three years of post-graduate work experience suitable for international Red Cross and Red Crescent humanitarian work.
 Alternatively, eligibility can be demonstrated by possessing solid professional expertise in the field developed through several years of work experience suitable for international Red Cross and Red Crescent humanitarian work.
 Doctors are required to have three years of work experience in the specified specialization field stated in the application.

 Red Cross disaster health units need